JKamsker/LiteDB.Migration/Readme.md

 ## Contributing

 Contributions are welcome!
-Feel free to submit pull requests, report issues, or suggest new features.
+Feel free to submit
+- pull requests
+- report issues
+- feature requests

+If you are motivated to create something like dotnet-ef cli tool, feel free to do so and submit a pull request :)

 ## License